getodk/build/README.md

 We depend on one native binding, to connect to a PostgreSQL database.
 To satisfy the binding, you can install `libpq-dev` on apt, or `postgresql` on homebrew.

-If you run into trouble, try updating Bundler: `gem update --system && gem install bundler`.
+If you run into trouble, see the [building guide](BUILDING.md) for further details.

 ### Setup and Execution